dweekly/docs/pages/web/journeys.md

 - Each Journey: `campaign` = `[Journey Name]`
 - Individual Templates: `tags` = `[Template Name]` (+ any additional tags you specify during configuration)

-You can access your Journey’s performance by selecting **View Performance** from the actions menu in the Journeys Manager.
+You can access your Journey’s performance by selecting <notranslate>**View Performance**</notranslate> from the actions menu in the Journeys Manager.

 ![image](/_assets/img/pages/journeys/view-performance.png)